jes/scamp-cpu/README.md

 Michał Cierniak has a good blog post about [CompactFlash + 8255 interface card](https://ciernioo.wordpress.com/2015/02/10/compact-flash-8255-interface-card/) with lots of detail on how his CompactFlash interface works.

+[James Sharman](https://www.youtube.com/c/weirdboyjim) is building an interesting 8-bit pipelined CPU, and has good videos with lots of explanation on how it works.

 SCAMP is featured on the [Homebrew CPU ring](https://www.homebrewcpuring.org/) which also features many other interesting homebrew CPU designs.

 ## Contact